 Outbreak Information, Guidance and Education

-This page provides information and guidance to help prepare for, and support people, with common illnesses which can be linked to outbreaks.
+This page provides information and guidance to help prepare for, and support people, with common infections which can be linked to outbreaks.

-You will find information on prevention, testing and control of illnesses, including, respiratory and gastrointestinal infections and scabies.
-Some of these illnesses tend to happen during the Winter months and may be referred to as Winter illnesses or bugs.
-You will also find information relating to Vaccinations and Power of Attorney.
+You will find information on prevention, testing and control of infection, including, respiratory and gastrointestinal infections and scabies.
+You will also find details of the Care Home Outbreak Box for use in outbreaks or suspected outbreaks of gastrointestial or respiratory infection.
+Some of these infections tend to happen during the Winter months and may be referred to as Winter infections, Winter illnesses or Winter bugs but they can also happen outwith Winter.

 Further to the resources on this page the NHS Antimicrobial Resistance and Healthcare Associated Infection (ARHAI) team in Scotland have launched a Winter Preparedness Campaign .
 This contains additional information such as how to prepare for a potential outbreak; essential communications with staff and visitors if they are feeling unwell to help prevent a potential outbreak; and reflective discussions to learn from previous outbreaks.